Policies and Statements

 In some cases, we may not be able to fully comply with your requests.
 For example, even if you request that we delete your personal information, we may need to retain your data for legal purposes.
 In these cases, we will respond to your request and explain the extent to which we were able to comply.

-GDPR and global privacy laws
+GDPR, CCPA, and global privacy laws

 You have the right to object to the processing of your personal data on the grounds that the processing is not lawful.
 You have the right to data portability, the right to withdraw consent to processing, and the right to lodge a complaint with a supervisory authority.

-If you are subject to the GDPR, you also have the right to object to the processing of your personal data for direct marketing purposes at any time and free of charge.
+You also have the right to object to the processing of your personal data for direct marketing purposes at any time and free of charge.

-MathWorks generally relies on legitimate interests as the lawful basis for processing personal data.
+MathWorks generally relies on legitimate interests, also known as business purposes, as the lawful basis for processing personal data.
 Specific legitimate interests are listed in Section 3 (How We Use Your Information) above.
 In addition, when you enter into a legal or business transaction with us, such as a purchase, a software license, or other legal contract, we need to store and use personal information associated with that transaction to enforce our rights under the transaction and to meet our legal obligations to you or to government authorities.
 We rely on consent when you give us information for a specified reason, such as registering for an event.
 If you choose not to provide information, our ability to provide you with certain products and services may be limited to the extent that such products and services depend on the information.

 For GDPR purposes, MathWorks representative is The MathWorks GmbH, Adalperostr.
 45, München (Ismaning), 85737, Germany.